 The movie's original budget was $36 million.
-Just before filming was to begin, Cannon Pictures, which was experiencing financial problems, slashed the budget to $17 million.
-As a result, the filmmakers cut corners by doing things like reusing special effects.
+Just before filming was to begin, The Cannon Group, Inc., which was experiencing financial problems, slashed the budget to $17 million.
+The filmmakers cut corners by doing things like re-using special effects.

 When Superman makes his speech at the end of the film, he paraphrases Dwight D. Eisenhower when he says, "there will be peace when the people of the world want it so much that their leaders will have no choice but to give it to them."

-No soundtrack release to this film was released for over twenty years until Film Score Monthly issued an 8-CD box set called "Superman: The Music (1978-1988)", which presents the complete score to "Superman IV".
+No soundtrack release to this film was released for over twenty years until Film Score Monthly issued an 8-CD box set called "Superman: The Music (1978-1988)", which presents the complete score to this movie.